NoahConder/Useful-SW-Scripts/README.md

 # Useful-SW-Scripts
-This is a repository of templates and examples to quickly get a customer's use case up and running.
+This is a repository of templates and examples to quickly get a customer's described use case up and running.
 Included is a .env that will need the following details entered:
 ```dotenv
 SPACE=example.signalwire.com